webuildsg/webuild/readme.md

 ###Events

-1. Meetup and Facebook events in Singapore are automatically populated.
+1. Meetup, Eventbrite and Facebook events in Singapore are automatically populated.
 1. **White list events**: To add more events, edit `events/whitelistEvents.json`.
 1. **Black list events**: To remove a specific events (paid / duplicate), get the event `id` from <http://webuild.sg/api/events> endpoint and add to `events/blacklistEvents.json`.
 1. **Facebook groups**: To automatically retrive facebook events from a facebook group or page, its `id` and `name` must be added in `events/facebookGroups.json`.
 Your list of facebook groups can be obtain with the FB Graph API `me/groups` endpoint.
 Go to <https://developers.facebook.com/tools/explorer/?method=GET&path=me%2Fgroups&version=v2.1>, get an access_token with `user_groups` permissions and submit.
 Do the same for facebook pages with `me/likes` endpoint.
 Alternatively, you may use <http://lookup-id.com/> to find a facebook group id.
+1. **Eventbrite categories**: To automatically find events in an Eventbrite category, add the `id` from this list: <http://developer.eventbrite.com/docs/event-categories/>

 ###Repos